nilsherzig/kubernetes-homelab/README.md

 ### Use ArgoCD to bootstrap a basic cluster

-Run gitleaks to check if you have any secrets in your repository:
+Run `gitleaks detect` to check if you have any secrets in your repository:

 Push your changes to a git repository and change the `repoURL` in `./argo/base.yaml` to your repository.